erizov/Professor/semester_15/lecture_105_database_architecture/database_clustering/README.md

 By the end of this lecture, students will be able to:

-1. Implement Database Clustering from scratch
+1. Implement Database Grouping from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them